databendlabs/databend/docs/doc/30-reference/30-sql/10-dml/dml-copy-into-table.md

     FILE_FORMAT = (type = 'CSV' field_delimiter = ',' record_delimiter = '\n' skip_header = 1);
 ```

-### Loading Files Using Pattern Matching
+### Loading Data with Pattern Matching

-This example using pattern matching to only load CSV files whose names include the string `sales`:
+This example uses pattern matching to only load from CSV files containing `sales` in their names:

 ```sql
 COPY INTO mytable